Platform

 I will also work to protect our right to citizenship under the 14th Amendment.
 While the administration seeks to undermine the plain meaning of the Constitution and buy time to stack the federal judiciary with judges who will permit this backdoor amendment process, Congress continues to do nothing.
 As your member of Congress, I would ardently withhold support from any bill that sought to implement this absurd interpretation of the Constitution, and I would advance legislation to enshrine the clear constitutional meaning of birthright citizenship into statute.
 Furthermore, if the federal judiciary abandoned its commitment to interpreting the Constitution consistent with its plain meaning and precedent, I would withhold support from any budget that continued to fund the enforcement of such rulings.

-The Economy, Technology, and Labor
+The Economy and Labor

 The United States remains an economic powerhouse, and American workers are the most productive workers on Earth.
 But too many people work hard without enough to show for it.
 Tax and subsidy policies that favor passive income along with laws that have weakened collective bargaining and labor power have cause Americans to work hard to support shareholders and executives who buy islands, spaceships, and more influence while struggling to put food on their own tables.